femresirvan/Calendar-App/README.md

 - User system with JWT.
 - Time service that allows see you what time is it?
 - You can see the whole years in calendar(table) and you can use CRUD operations to your calendar events.
-- Not normalized mongodb user database includes users and calendar events.
+- Denormalized mongodb user database includes users and calendar events.
+- Logout and blacklist the JWT token with redis.
+- Easy integration with Docker.
 - Unit, integration test cases with Jest.

 ### Diagrams